codyBiem17/codyBiem17/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently transitioning, learning, growing and working with Cloud Computing technology
+- 🌱 I’m currently transitioning, learning, growing and working with DevOps and Cloud Computing technology

-- A meticulous Frontend developer.
+- Also, a meticulous Frontend developer.
 Experienced with web technologies such as but not limited to HTML/CSS, Boostrap, JavaScript, React, Redux

 - ☁ Experienced using some AWS Sevices such as AWS EC2, VPC/Security Groups, IAM, CloudFront, S3, CloudFormation etc. I am AWS CCP certified

-- 👩🏼‍💻 Experienced with Linux, Bash scripting, Prometheus, CircleCI, Ansible, Docker, Kubernetes
+- 👩🏼‍💻 I have Experience with Linux, Bash scripting, Python, Prometheus, CircleCI, Ansible, Docker, Kubernetes

 - 👯 I’m looking to collaborate/work/volunteer on a project with a result-driven team/individual on Cloud Computing projects